0xCano/Yeti-Finance-Subgraph/README.md

-# Example Subgraph
+# Yeti Finance Subgraph

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+Subgrah for Yeti Finance.
+Converts events on Avalanche to Graph Nodes that can be fetched through the Graph API.